georgringer/news/Documentation/Tutorials/ExtendNews/ExtensionBasedOnNews/Index.rst

 ext_emconf.php
 ^^^^^^^^^^^^^^

-This file containts the basic information about its extension like name, version, author...
+This file contains the basic information about its extension like name, version, author...

 .. code-block:: php